ndabAP/vue-command/README.md

 - Draggable terminal
 - More events (like query dispatched)
+- More key combinations

 ## Browser support

-This library uses the `ResizeObserver` to track if the terminals height changes.
+This library uses the `MutationObserver` to track if the terminal needs to scroll to the bottom.
 You may need a pollyfill to support your target browser.

 ## Projects using vue-command